awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-source-ssh.md

 ## Unsupported parameters<a name="copy-parameters-data-source-ssh-unsupported-parms"></a>

-You cannot use the following parameters with COPY from SSH:
+You can't use the following parameters with COPY from SSH:
 + ENCRYPTED
 + MANIFEST
 + READRATIO